qwertychouskie/TestOut-issues/README.md

 - 9.11.5: Turning on System Protection is usless on drive D, as it is a Windows 10 system.

 - 9.12.7: Video has large empty section.

+- 9.13.5 q1: Should be "Select three", the minimum size can also be set.